-The City of Pullman will not extend shoreline jurisdiction to encompass critical area buffers that otherwise extend outside of the minimum shoreline jurisdiction.
+The Town of Rosalia will not extend shoreline jurisdiction to encompass critical area buffers that otherwise extend outside of the minimum shoreline jurisdiction.

-- (c) The extent of shoreline jurisdiction is indicated on the Official Shoreline Maps available for review in the City Planning Department.
-The purpose of the Official Shoreline Maps is to identify Environment Designations (Section 16.55.220).
+- 3. The extent of shoreline jurisdiction is indicated on the Official Shoreline Map available for review in the Planning Department.
+The purpose of the Official Shoreline Map is to identify Environment Designations (Section 3.2).
 The maps only approximately identify or depict the lateral extent of shoreline jurisdiction.
-The actual lateral extent of the shoreline jurisdiction shall be determined on a site-specific basis based on the location of the ordinary high water mark (OHWM), floodway, floodplain, and presence of associated wetlands. - (d) In circumstances where shoreline jurisdiction does not include an entire parcel, only that portion of the parcel within shoreline jurisdiction and any use, activity or development proposed within shoreline jurisdiction on that portion of the parcel is subject to this Shoreline Master Program. - (2) General Shoreline Use Preferences. - (a) This SMP adopts the following policy provided in RCW 90.58.020, and fully implements it to the extent of its authority under this SMP:
+The actual lateral extent of the shoreline jurisdiction shall be determined on a site-specific basis based on the location of the ordinary high water mark (OHWM), floodway, floodplain, and presence of associated wetlands. - 4.
+In circumstances where shoreline jurisdiction does not include an entire parcel, only that portion of the parcel within shoreline jurisdiction and any use, activity or development proposed within shoreline jurisdiction on that portion of the parcel is subject to this Shoreline Master Program.

+B. General Shoreline Use Preferences

+1. This SMP adopts the following policy provided in RCW 90.58.020, and fully implements it to the extent of its authority under this SMP: